anukaal/SQLI-LABS/README.md

 **SELECT * from table_name WHERE id=1**

+As output, it will display “you are in” the yellow colour text on the web page as shown in the given image.
+When an attacker tries to break this query using a comma (‘) http://localhost:81/sqli/Less-8/?id=1’

 In this lesson we will learn to perform blind injections.
 Let us start from enumeration and try to break the query: